nature & the human being

 Europe’s largest biodynamic medicinal plant garden

 At the edge of the Swabian Alb, in Wetzgau near Schwäbisch Gmünd, lies the heart of Weleda: the largest biodynamic medicinal plant garden in Europe.
-120 different species of medicinal plants are cultivated in this biotope, which is home to more than 900 plant species in total.
+160 different species of medicinal plants are cultivated in this biotope, which is home to more than 800 plant species in total.
 Mainly annual and perennial native species are grown in the open, including 25 different woody plants.
 Flowers, fruits, roots, whole plants and tree bark are harvested throughout the year.
-Meanwhile, tropical plants such as bryophyllum and passiflora (passion flower), and warmth-loving plants such as tabacum (tobacco) are cultivated by gardeners in greenhouses.
+Meanwhile, tropical plants such as bryophyllum and passiflora (passion flower) are cultivated by gardeners in greenhouses.
 Visitors can experience the special ways in which Weleda medicinal plants are grown, from the cultivation of seeds to soil care, compost and harvesting of our herb garden.
-A visit is worthwhile: www.weleda.de/weleda/erlebniszentrum.
+A visit is worthwhile: https://garten.weleda.de/

 Weleda draws on an abundance of healing plants